 Trend 9: Sawn & Sandblasted

-This surface process enhances the grain down the length of the board, combined with the marks left by the sawing to create a cross grain detail on the floor, adding character and unique detail.
+Combining modern techniques with traditional aesthetics, this wood flooring finish creates a unique surface that feels both rustic and refined.
+This surface process enhances the grain down the length of the board, combined with the marks left by the sawing to create a cross grain detail on the wood floor, adding character and unique detail.

 Trend 10: Hand-scraped